Heiko-san/Brixx/Hardware/InfraredReceiver/README.md

 ![IR-receiver-circuit](/Media/IR-receiver-circuit.png)

 The power supply of this circuit gets connected to Arduino `+5V` and `GND` pins.
-The output pin goes to `pin18` on Arduino Mega.
+The output pin goes to `pin18` of Arduino Mega.

 > You can use any other `external interrupt` pin for this circuit's output line aswell.
 > Especially if you use a board other then Arduino Mega, you will have to do this.